BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_robot_arm/01/index.md

 - 2 x M3x10 Screws
 - 2 x Wood Pieces

+Make sure that the screw holes on the wood pieces align perfectly so that the screws can go in straight.
+You may need to flip/rotate the wood pieces a few times until you get it right.
+The screws will self-tap into the wood.

 <img src="beg (5).jpg" style="zoom:15%;" class="image center" />

 |                           Top View                           |                         Bottom View                          |